juanmas-hub/conurbanOS/README.md

     cd conurbanOS

-2 - Build each module and run them from separate terminals.
+2 - Build each module and run them on different terminals.

 memory: